Achronite/mqtt-energenie-ener314rt/README.md

 The MQTT discovery configuration is updated one minute after the program starts, and then every 10 minutes thereafter for performance reasons.

+>WARNING: Discovery currently bases the availability of OpenThings devices upon the overall availability of this application, it does not currently work to the device level (see #19 for latest)

 ### MQTT Manual setup
 For other devices (particularly the 'Control Only' devices) you will **need to add them manually** by editting your Home Assistant `configuration.yaml` file for lights, dimmers, switches and reported values as applicable.
 For example:
 ```